akeneo/pim-docs/cookbook/import_export/create-specific-connector.rst

 How to Create a Specific Connector
 ==================================

-In previous part, we've seen basis of connector creation (cf :doc:`/cookbook/import_export/create-connector`), in this exercice, we create our very first specific connector.
+The foundations of connector creation has been covered in the previous chapter (cf :doc:`/cookbook/import_export/create-connector`).
+With the following hand-on practice, we will create our own specific connector.

-To stay focus on the main concepts, we implement the simplest connector as possible by avoiding to use too much existing elements.
+To stay focus on the main concepts, we implement the simplest connector as possible by avoiding to use too many existing elements.

-Let's imagine the following use case, I would create new products from the following XML file :
+Our use case is to import new products from the following XML file :

 .. literalinclude:: ../../src/Acme/Bundle/SpecificConnectorBundle/Resources/fixtures/products.xml
    :language: xml
    :linenos:

 .. note::
-    The code inside this cookbook entry is visible in src directory, you can clone pim-doc then do a symlink to install the bundle.
+    The code inside this cookbook entry is available in the src directory, you can clone pim-doc then use a symlink to make the Acme bundle available in the `src/`.

 Create our Connector
 --------------------